harmonydata/hackathon/ux-design-for-better-comprehension.md

 ### 3. Filters for Information Sorting and Retrieval
-Currently, the Options Menu on the left-hand side of the screen has a simple design as below:
+Currently, the Options Menu on the left side of the screen has a simple design as below:

 ![image](https://github.com/nlutala/hackathon/assets/87072306/f7f7aba3-2885-42eb-9c2d-afbfeec4a619)

-We support the existing functions (Match Threshold, Search, Show Within-Instrument Matches, Just Selected Matches, Export).
-However, we suggest 3 improvements:
+In addition to the existing functions: Match Threshold, Search, Show Within-Instrument Matches, Just Selected Matches, Export, we suggest three improvements:
-- The 'Show Within-Instrument Matches' could be **reworded to 'Show Within-Study Matches'** to be better **understood by lay-users or users across different industries**.
-This however would need to be tested with researchers and other users to determine if this is in fact an issue.
+- 'Show Within-Instrument Matches' could be **reworded to 'Show Within-Study Matches'** to **avoid jargon and allow easier understanding for a wider group of users**. *This has yet to be tested with potential users to determine if this is in fact an issue.*
-- Match Threshold should have **a number box below the slider** at each end to allow a user to input a number should they have **accessibility** issues that prevent them from using a slider.
+- Match Threshold should have **a value input box below the slider** at each end to allow a user to specify a number for their required study.
+This also improves **accessibility** and can prevent errors or slips from using a slider.
-- The Search Bar text could be **altered to 'Search Keywords'** (see 3a below) and could prompt keywords for users to search when they begin typing into the Search Bar.
+- Consider adjusting the Search Bar text to **include 'Search Keywords'** (see 3a below) and prompt keywords for users to select when typing in the Search Bar.

-We propose additional filters to aid information sorting and retrieval:
+We propose **two additional filters** to aid information sorting and retrieval:
 - Correlation Filter (positive correlation, negative correlation and complementary correlation) (See 3b below)
-- Sorting Data Matches by Base Study (already explained above in Point 1)
+- Sorting Data Matches by Base Study (explained above in Point 1)

 #### 3a.
 Search Keywords
-It is likely that users would already be searching for keywords that are displayed at the top of screen above the data matches, which are keywords or topics extracted from uploaded studies.
+The Harmony tool generates a keyword cloud of themes when two studies are harmonised.
+It is likely that users would use the keywords generated in that section (above matches) in their searches.
 To make the experience more intuitive, the Search Bar should **provide keyword prompts in response to the user typing**, thus making search **faster**.

-Should the user write an entirely different word or phrase, they would **still be able to search their specific input**, maintaining original and **flexible** functionality.
+Should the user write an entirely different word or phrase, it is recommended that they could still be able to search for their specific input, **maintaining original and flexible functionality.**

 #### 3b.
 Correlation Filter
 We propose this additional filter to help users sort or filter matches to view only: